LYNCH·LLP

 What the data says.

-Bradford F Wheaton maintains a public record across two art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of 399 disposed applications, 251 were allowed, yielding an allowance rate of 63%.
-The allowance rate across the examiner's art units ranges from 57% to 66%.
-This pooled figure represents a snapshot of historical dispositions and does not constitute a prediction for any specific application.
+Bradford F Wheaton maintains a public record across Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
+Across hundreds of decided applications, the allowance rate is 63%.
+The allowance rate ranges from 57% to 66% across these art units.
+This pooled figure represents the share of applications that were allowed among all decided applications (allowed and abandoned combined) in the examiner's record.
+The data reflects past dispositions and does not constitute a prediction for any specific application.

 // HOW TO READ THESE NUMBERS